axwhyzee/NLP-Webscraper/README.md

 ### 8. companycrawler.functions

 `img_to_text(string: path)`
-- Converts image to text of image at `path` using PyTesseract
+- Converts image to text of image at local `path` using PyTesseract
 <!-- -->

 `gen_path(String: ext="")`